 Some doctors recognize that many of their patients will not want to give up alcohol entirely while on antidepressants, especially since many people take antidepressants for many months or years.
 Most types of antidepressants are not likely to cause life-threatening side effects, so doctors may tell patients they can limit themselves to very moderate drinking, if necessary.

+While some physicians may be flexible and allow low-to-moderate drinking for patients who can’t stop drinking alcohol, do emphasize that the patient must work with their physician and discuss how they react to their antidepressant first.
+The patient must be honest and let their doctor know about the impact the antidepressant has on their health.
+The physician will then make recommendations on a case by case basis.
 A drink a day for women or two drinks per day for men is unlikely to cause serious side effects when mixed with antidepressants.
 It is always important, however, to have a good understanding of how you react to your antidepressant first before mixing in alcohol.
 You can monitor the likelihood of experiencing symptoms of drowsiness and alertness after drinking alcohol if you already know how your antidepressant affects you.

 If you must drink alcohol while taking antidepressants, do so with extreme moderation, and stay informed about the potential side effects.